 One of the questions we often get asked as guides, are North Koreans are allowed to travel abroad.
 The simple short answer, like most things in the DPRK, is somewhat complex.
 Much like in other Soviet, socialist, or Eastern Bloc countries, North Koreans can travel abroad with permission from the government.
 If you have been on tour to North Korea with us before it is not uncommon, either at Dandong Station or the Air Koryo Check-in Counter, at Beijing Capital Airport Terminal 2 to see scores of North Koreans travelling home often with boxes and boxes of goods to take back home with them.

-So do many North Koreans travel?
+Why do North Koreans Travel Abroad?

 Contrary to popular belief a lot of North Koreans work abroad; labourers in Russia, chefs and waitresses in North Korean restaurants and footballers in foreign leagues (such as Japan and Russia) all fly the DPRK flag beyond its borders.
-The Pyongyang restaurant franchise is, in of itself, a really interesting case in point – if you visit one of the many in China (or further afield) it can be fascinating to chat to the beautiful North Korean waitresses.

-Do North Koreans travel for tourism?
+Do North Koreans travel abroad for leisure?

 It is not common for most North Koreans to travel abroad for the sole purpose of leisure or vacation.
 This does not mean, however, that when they go on business or study abroad, they do not reserve time for leisure.
 North Koreans also take time in the sights, sounds and culinary of the destination they are in.
 Sometimes, this is even arranged as a part of the trip.
 For example, some of our partners in Pyongyang attended a tourism conference in Hanoi, Vietnam, a few years back.
 They were very eager to show us photos of the boat cruise they took in Halong Bay at the end of the conference.